 Introduction to dynamics of aging, including bio-psycho-socio aspects and special needs of aged persons.
 Participants will examine society’s provisions for the aged and methods used in working with their problems.

 153 Introduction to Social Work (3 s.h.)

 Explores career opportunities in social work.
 Special emphasis on the profession as it relates to practice with children, families, and other persons who experience problems with adjustment to their social environment.
 Participants will study philosophies, values, and attitudes that form a base for professional practice.

-Helps students acquire knowledge and develop skills for effective communication in helping individuals and families in planning change.
-Emphasis on development of interviewing skills.
-Class activities include role playing and interviews with individuals and groups.
+Students will acquire knowledge and develop skills for effective communication which are essential for helping individuals and families in planning change, in the social work profession, as well as in other disciplines.
+Emphasis on understanding and development of interviewing skills.
+Class activities include role playing interviews.

 235 Human Behavior and Social Environment 1 (3 s.h.)

 Provides basic framework for creating and organizing knowledge of human behavior and social environment.
 Social systems, life-span, and strengths approaches to understanding HBSE introduced.
 Focus on individuals and families and impact of larger environment on these systems. *Prerequisites: SOC 100, PSYC 111, and either BIOL 151 or BIOL/WS 252.